otrv4/otrv4/otrv4.md

 ```
   session identifier mandated by the OTRv4 spec = sender and receiver's
-    instance tags, and the querry message or the whitespace tag
+    instance tags, and the query message or the whitespace tag
   Phi' = session identifier defined by the implementer
   Phi = session identifier mandated by the OTRv4 spec || Phi'
 ```